Search

 Bava Kamma 42

-Three different explanations (in addition to the two taught yesterday) are brought to explain what the words in the verse regarding a shor tam “and the owner of the ox is clean (exempt)” come to exclude/teach.
-Each is questioned as at first they each seem unnecessary but are then explained.
+Two more explanations (in addition to the three in Bava Kamma 41) are brought to explain what the words in the verse regarding a shor tam “and the owner of the ox is clean (exempt)” come to exclude/teach.
+Rabbi Yosi haGelili holds that it exempts payment for an animal that causes a woman to miscarry.
+Rabbi Akiva holds that it exempts payment for a shor tam who kills a slave.
+Each is questioned as they seem unnecessary at first but then explained.

 When he finds big ones he takes them, and when he finds small ones he takes them as well.
 Here too, although Rabbi Eliezer’s first explanation was sufficient, he added an additional response, despite the fact that it was not as good as the first.